 - Next, select the exam type and specify the date, time, campus, and accommodations that are appropriate for the class.
 Note that if your exam is to be taken or in the later part of the day or on the weekend, or in a location that is not a PCC campus, you can use the “PCC Extended Hours” option when scheduling your testing center appointment.

 - Click Add Exam Request to complete your request.
 Repeat until you have scheduled all your exams for the term.
 You should receive an email confirmation that you request has been submitted.

 - Testing Center staff will send you a second email confirming your exam after they have reviewed and approved your request.

-Learn more in this video tutorial about requesting and scheduling accommodated exams.
+Learn more in this handout or video tutorial about requesting and scheduling accommodated exams.

 If you need to make changes to an approved exam request, you will need to look under Upcoming Exam Request(s) for the Current Class section.
 Click on Modify Request and specify all changes.
 Please remember that your request to modify your exam has to be reviewed and approved by the Testing Center staff.

 Late exam requests